How to Qualify for a Mortgage Loan: A Borrower's Guide

 3. Final approval -- After you make an offer to buy a house, you will go back to your lender for the final approval.
 They will review the purchase agreement and then send a professional appraiser to determine the value of the house.
 If everything checks out, you will be approved for the loan.

 When people talk about getting qualified for a mortgage loan, they may be referring to any of the three steps listed above.
 In this article, when I talk about qualifying for a mortgage loan, I'm talking about the final approval.
 After all, this is the most important step.
 This is when you actually received financing from the lender.
 It's when the "deal goes through."
-So let's talk about how to qualify for a mortgage loan in 2011.
+So let's talk about how to qualify for a mortgage loan in the current economy.

 What You'll Need to Qualify for a Mortgage